 We hear nutritionists, doctors, and physical trainers that eating too much sugar is bad for us because it’ll make us overweight.
 While this is true, not everyone knows the full extent of the harmful effects of sugar.
-The question “What’s the Relationship Between Blood Sugar and High Blood Pressure?” doesn’t get asked enough to ensure better heart health worldwide.
+So, what’s the relationship between blood sugar and high blood pressure?

 Sugar Consumption Recommendations